Switzerland in the Eurovision Song Contest 2011: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Switzerland was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Switzerland was set to perform in position 8, following the entry from Russia and before the entry from Georgia.

-In Switzerland, three broadcasters that form SRG SSR idée suisse aired the contest.
+In Switzerland, three broadcasters that form SRG SSR aired the contest.
 Sven Epiney provided German commentary for the first semi-final and the final airing on SRF zwei.
 Jean-Marc Richard provided French commentary on TSR 2 together with Henri Dès for the first semi-final and Nicolas Tanner for the final.
 Jonathan Tedesco provided Italian commentary for the semi-finals on RSI La 2 and the final on RSI La 1.
 The Swiss spokesperson, who announced the Swiss votes during the final, was Cécile Bähler.